mayankshukla91/mayankProfile/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Welcome to my Profile site.
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 We know that first impressions are important, so I have tried to put as much information as possible.

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Welcome 👋 We know that first impressions are important, so I have tried to put as much information as possible.

 # Link this post with a project
 projects: []